 FAQ

-• What is bedside vigil?
+• What is vigil?

 Dying is an inward process while also a communal experience.
 Bedside vigil takes place when a person is actively dying.
 It is a time for devotional presence.
 Loved ones may build an altar, sing, pray, meditate, or share stories, and we assist in creating a safe, sacred space.
 This may last hours, days or more.